Order and disorder: Long-range order

 Long-range order characterizes physical systems in which remote portions of the same sample exhibit correlated behavior.

 This can be expressed as a correlation function, namely the spin-spin correlation function:

 where s is the spin quantum number and x is the distance function within the particular system.

 This function is equal to unity when $x=x'$ and decreases as the distance $|x-x'|$ increases.
 Typically, it decays exponentially to zero at large distances, and the system is considered to be disordered.
 But if the correlation function decays to a constant value at large $|x-x'|$ then the system is said to possess long-range order.
 If it decays to zero as a power of the distance then it is called quasi-long-range order (for details see Chapter 11 in the textbook cited below.
 See also Berezinskii–Kosterlitz–Thouless transition).
 Note that what constitutes a large value of $|x-x'|$ is understood in the sense of asymptotics.

 Quenched disorder

-In statistical physics, a system is said to present quenched disorder when some parameters defining its behavior are random variables which do not evolve with time, i.e. they are quenched or frozen.
+In statistical physics, a system is said to present quenched disorder when some parameters defining its behavior are random variables which do not evolve with time.
+These parameters are said to be quenched or frozen.
 Spin glasses are a typical example.
-It is opposite to annealed disorder, where the random variables are allowed to evolve themselves.
+Quenched disorder is contrasted with annealed disorder in which the parameters are allowed to evolve themselves.